I am also an artist/crafter/poet/photographer and this I do during evenings and on week ends.

 MargaretTarrant [1888-1959] Peter and his friend |

 My readings about Doyle then led me to discover that his father, Charles Altamont Doyle suffered terribly from depression and alcoholism, spending many years [and eventually dying] in a mental asylum.
 While incarcerated, he kept an illustrated diary chronicling the fairy folk who he believed plagued him [The Doyle Diary by Michael Baker (Paddington Press, New York & London), 1978].
-This diary is full of fantastical creatures drawn in a very specific style that stare and giggle from the page in a most unsettling way.
+This diary is full of fantastical creatures drawn in a very specific style that stare and giggle from the page in quite an unsettling way.
 Moreover, Charles Altamont Doyle's brother [Conan Doyle's uncle] was the prolific fairy painter Richard Doyle and his fame during his own lifetime cannot have been easy for the depressive alcoholic.
-All this led me further down the path of artistic mental fragility to the case of another fairy artist Richard Dadd who, after a complete mental breakdown and the murder of his father, spent many years incarcerated in the now notorious Bethlem Royal Hospital [and later, until his death, at the newly established Broadmoor Psychiatric Hospital].
-It's not for everyone of course but I find all this gothic darkness fascinating and it is, at times present in my work, see my Damsels scull series and illustrated poems Lilith and Black Hearted Beauties [you will find an index of my poetry posts further down that will save you time scrolling].
-I tend to live in the past, never more happy when looking through photo albums, reading old diaries, or closing my eyes and walking through rooms in houses we inhabited when I was little.
-The past draws me to itself, it hovers close by, calling me to sun filled summers surrounded by beloved relatives now long gone.
-This tendency to look back is probably why ideas and theories associated with faerie have such a hold on me.
+All this led me further down the path of artistic mental fragility and the case of another fairy artist Richard Dadd who, after a complete mental breakdown and the murder of his father, spent many years incarcerated in the now notorious Bethlem Royal Hospital [and later, until his death, at the newly established Broadmoor Psychiatric Hospital].
+It's not everyone's cup of tea but I find this Gothic aspect fascinating and it is, at times present in my work.
+For examples, see my Damsels scull series and illustrated poems Lilith and Black Hearted Beauties [an index of my poetry posts appears further down that will save you time scrolling].

-I am an obsessive cinema goer and I'll basically watch anything except horror and war films.
+I am an obsessive cinema goer and I'll basically watch anything except war films because they break my heart.
 Classic films I love to watch over and over again include: The Holly and the Ivy [1952], Now Voyager [1942], Ziegfeld Girl [1941], It's a Wonderful Life [1946] and Young at Heart [1954].
-More recently I adored the Lord of the Rings and Hobbit films but [apart from their visual excellence] have been very disappointed with the Chronicles of Narnia films so far.
-Unsurprisingly, I adore magic films like Peggy Sue Got Married [1986], Practical Magic [1998], Bell Book and Candle [1958] and of course, all the Harry Potter films
+More recently I loved the Lord of the Rings and Hobbit films but [apart from their visual excellence] was very disappointed with the Chronicles of Narnia films.
+Unsurprisingly, I adore magic films like Peggy Sue Got Married [1986], Practical Magic [1998], Bell Book and Candle [1958] and of course, all the Harry Potter films.

 Dad as a toddler with his dad David |

-See below for indexes listing selected work, just to save you searching because I'm so kind and thoughtful.
+See below for indexes listing selected works, just to save you searching because I'm so kind and thoughtful.

 Mayfifth1935 photography portfolios